 Our curriculum remains basically the same although the means by which some of the experiences are obtained has changed.
 For example, didactic training can occur through video conferencing.
 In addition, outpatient psychotherapy and some of the assessment process (e.g., interviews, informing sessions, etc.) can also be conducted remotely.
 We will provide training in tele-therapy and the use of the Phoenix Children's Hospital telehealth system.
 Inpatient intervention and much outpatient assessment is conducted in-person.

-- Background in pediatric psychology with a specific interest in providing care to patients with pain issues, complex medical conditions, or requiring rehabilitation or palliative care populations.
+- Background in pediatric psychology with a specific interest in providing care to patients with pain issues, complex medical conditions, or requiring rehabilitation or palliative care.

-- PhD or PsyD in Clinical Psychology with a focus on clinical child and adolescent or pediatric psychology from an APA-approved doctoral program.
+- PhD or PsyD in Clinical or Counseling Psychology with a focus on clinical child and adolescent or pediatric/health psychology from an APA-approved doctoral program.

 - APA-accredited internship in pediatric psychology completed.